-Water Level Adjustment
+Scope

 This section defines how the “ECDIS Water Level Adjustment feature” is implemented.
 Water Level Adjustment is referred to in this section as WLA.
 This section defines how the adjustment of depth information by water level is provided for:

 Selected single date and time;